Welcome to Week 2

 Homework Week 2

 RunVerity Session 2 was 60 secs of running to start off with then 60 secs walking.
-We increased to 90 secs running with 60 secs walking for a total of 25 mins.
+We increased to 90 secs running with 60 secs walking and then built up to 2 mins 30 completing this twice.

 To warm up walk briskly to increase the heart rate.
 Relax and slow down and walk before your breathing becomes too rapid.